havocp/beaucatcher/README.md

 Beaucatcher is a Scala library for JSON parsing/rendering _and_ for using MongoDB collections.

-It wraps and builds on a "driver library" (select Casbah or Hammersmith by mixing in the trait for the one you want).
+It wraps and builds on a "driver library" (currently, always mongo-java-driver, but could have a Hammersmith option in the future).

 Please see http://beaucatcher.org/ for a high-level description, rationale, list of what works and what doesn't, and all that.